 2. Val Thorens, France

-Val Thorens was purpose built to make use of the fantastic snow conditions in this part of the 3 Valleys ski area.
-99% of the ski area is positioned above 2000m which ensures the best quality snow during its long season and makes it the highest ski resort in France.
+Europe's highest ski resort at 2,300 metres, Val Thorens is purpose built to make use of the fantastic snow conditions in this part of the 3 Valleys ski area.
+Neighbouring resorts of Les Menuires and the hidden valley Orelle also have reliable snow conditions that are linked to Val Thorens and can be accessed by the full area lift pass.
+99% of the ski area is positioned above 2000m which ensures the best quality snow during its long season which spans nearly 6 months.
+Glacier skiing is also possible for superb snow conditions on the Péclet glacier whilst still providing state of the art snow making facilities.

 View ski holidays in Val Thorens